Happiness (Alexis Jordan song): Chart performance

 In the United States, "Happiness" debuted on the Hot Dance Club Songs chart at number 40.
 It climbed the chart in subsequent weeks and peaked at the top position for the week, July 17, 2010.
 The song held the position for one week before losing it to Wynter Gordon's "Dirty Talk".
 Also in the US, the song reached number one on the Hot Dance Airplay chart.
-In the United Kingdom, the song debuted, and peaked, at #3 for the week ending November 13, 2010.
+In the United Kingdom, the song debuted, and peaked, at number three on the UK Singles Chart for the week ending November 13, 2010.
 It made its Irish debut at number 31 and spent 20 weeks inside the top 50. and peaked at number thirty-one.
 On the European Hot 100 Singles chart, "Happiness" reached number 13.
 In Australia, the song debuted on the ARIA Singles Chart at number 25 on December 19, 2010, before peaking at number three in its sixth week on the chart.
 It has since been certified triple platinum by the Australian Recording Industry Association (ARIA) for sales of 210,000 units.
 In April 2011, the song reached number one for ten weeks in the Dutch Top 40 and It became the biggest hit of 2011 in the Netherlands that year (staying in the top 40 for 30 weeks).